Electrical Installations Level 3

 Levels ExplainedMore about the course

-Our Electrical Installation Level 3 qualification is for a 16-19 year old who would like to gain a career as an electrician in the building services industry.
+Our Electrical Installation Level 3 qualification is for 16-18 year olds who would like to gain a career as an electrician in the building services industry.
 The course has been designed to deliver a high level of occupational skills and provide a platform from which to progress through further learning or into employment.
 This vocational route at Level 3 is a vital step towards becoming a competent electrician.

 Entry requirements